interledger/rafiki/packages/documentation/src/content/docs/concepts/interledger-protocol/peering.md

 1. `ENABLE_AUTO_PEERING`: true
 2. Optionally, update the `AUTO_PEERING_SERVER_PORT` that the auto-peering server will run on.
 By default, it is `3005`.
 3. Now, your Rafiki instance is ready to accept auto-peering requests.
-Your `peerUrl` will be the URL you've mapped to correspond with `AUTO_PEERING_SERVER_PORT`, and you can being comminicating this URL to potential peers.
+Your `peerUrl` will be the URL you've mapped to correspond with `AUTO_PEERING_SERVER_PORT`, and you can being communicating this URL to potential peers.